Illustration: Ideas, Skills And Methods

 What else do you need to buy or do

-All materials are supplied but you will need to pay for some of the more expensive specialist papers if you wish to use them, such as watercolour paper.
-You may need to supply your own good quality paint brushes if you require them and so that you can work on projects in your own time.
+All basic materials are supplied but you will need to pay for some of the more expensive specialist papers if you wish to use them, such as watercolour paper.
+You are also expected to build you own kit e.g. good quality paint brushes if you require them and so that you can work on projects in your own time.
 You should also be prepared to buy and use a sketchbook (preferably bound not spiral) for personal development and research which can be used on the course.

 What this course could lead to